samuelvenetianer/WplusJetsBaseline/README.md

 3) Once this runs, the txt output will be saved under "outfiles" and the root output will be saved under /WplusJetsAnalysis/pythia-outputs

-This isall for WplusJetsBaseline.
+This is all for WplusJetsBaseline.
 To continue processing, move to WplusJetsAnalysis.